-The Bell Curve can indeed be explained if we close the space with limits, and the space denotes possibilities.
+The Bell Curve can be explained if we close the space with limits, and the space denotes possibilities.
 The problem is that we don’t have a good understanding of nature as a set of possibilities which exist in a closed space of alternatives.
-Making such a claim entails that we have to treat our ordinary space as a space of possibilities with closure.
+Making such a claim entails that we have to treat space as a domain of possibilities with closure.
 The resolution of Fermi’s paradox is that a planet is not a lump of matter but a region of space demarcated by conceptual extremes.
 We don’t see similar life forms everywhere due to the nature of space.
-Rather, we expect that (a) life in each planet and various parts of each planet would be different, and (b) life would be limited by a planet’s respective conceptual boundaries.
+Rather, we expect that (a) life in each planet would be different, and (b) life would be limited by a planet’s respective conceptual boundaries.
 The fact that we don’t have interactions with other planetary life is because each planet’s life is closed for interactions by its conceptual boundaries.

 Why the Bell Curve is Pervasive?